-With the advances in medical technology, you may decide to consider alternative medicine for the elderly.
+With the different forms of medicine out there, you may decide to try alternative medicine for seniors.
 Some types of medicines and therapies can complement you or a loved one's current treatment plan.
 Many forms of treatment are gaining acceptance as science proves the efficacy of some alternative medicine.
-As the Baby Boomer generation ages, there's a growing interest in finding ways to cope with elderly care and aging.
+As the baby boomer generation ages, there's a growing interest in finding ways to cope with elderly care and aging.

 Alternatives to Conventional Medicine